FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/ffdw-and-connect-humanity-empowering-an-equitable-digital-future.md

 ## It's Time to Take Advantage of the Resources

 The data is clear: around the globe, many communities that CSOs serve lack access to affordable and reliable internet or the digital tools and skills needed to participate in a digital world.
 But here's the good news: the knowledge, capital, and solutions to enable digital equity exists, and it's time to mobilize, harness, and distribute those resources.
-It’s essential to understand where the internet stands to shape a better, more equal internet in the future.
+It's essential to understand where the internet stands to shape a better, more equal internet in the future.
 Connect Humanity and FFDW encourage people to work on ensuring people who seek to serve are on a path to an equitable digital future.
 Connect Humanity provides the education to make a change and remove these barriers, while FFDW is building the next iteration of the web and pushing towards decentralized technology.
 Together, Connect Humanity and FFDW will help make digital equity a reality.

-You can find all information related to Connect Humanity’s study at [connecthumanity.fund/digital-inequity-report/](https://connecthumanity.fund/digital-inequity-report/).
-To learn more about how to support Connect Humanity’s continued work please visit [connecthumanity.fund/support-this-work/](https://connecthumanity.fund/support-this-work/).
+You can find all information related to Connect Humanity's study at [connecthumanity.fund/digital-inequity-report/](https://connecthumanity.fund/digital-inequity-report/).
+To learn more about how to support Connect Humanity's continued work please visit [connecthumanity.fund/support-this-work/](https://connecthumanity.fund/support-this-work/).